 Since our inception, we have funded our operations primarily through private placements of our capital stock.
-We expect to finance our foreseeable cash requirements through cash on hand, cash from operations, public or private equity offerings.
-Additionally, we will also be seeking collaborations and license arrangements for our product candidates.
-We are also seeking to access the public or private equity markets.
-We currently have no lines of credit or other arranged access to debt financing.
+We expect to finance our foreseeable cash requirements through cash on hand, cash from operations, public or private equity offerings and debt financings.
+Additionally, we are seeking collaborations and license arrangements for our three product candidates.
+We may seek to access the public or private equity markets whenever conditions are favorable.